mjfrigaard/seg-ggplot2/README.md

 ![](https://raw.githubusercontent.com/mjfrigaard/seg-shiny-data/master/Image/SEG_n2083.png?raw=true)<!-- -->

+The points are plotted against a Gaussian smoothed background image.

 ## The current ggplot2 image

-The steps/code to create the current `ggplot2` image is below.
+The steps/code to create the current `ggplot2` image are below (this code will take a bit to run).

 ``` r
 # 1 - base layer ---- ---- ---- ---- ---- ---- ---- ----